 Wallenberg syndrome is a rare condition in which an infarction, or stroke, occurs in the lateral medulla.
 The lateral medulla is a part of the brain stem.
-When the arteries that lead to this part of the brain are blocked, oxygenated blood doesn’t get to this part of the brain, and a stroke can occur.
+Oxygenated blood doesn’t get to this part of the brain when the arteries that lead to it are blocked.
+A stroke can occur due to this blockage.
 This condition is also sometimes called lateral medullary infarction.
-However, the cause of the syndrome isn’t always clear.
+The cause of the syndrome isn’t always clear, however.

-Because the brain stem is in charge of delivering messages to the spinal cord for motor and sensory function, a stroke in this area causes problems with how the person’s muscles function and sensations are perceived.
+The brain stem is in charge of delivering messages to the spinal cord for motor and sensory function.
+A stroke in this area causes problems with how the person’s muscles function and sensations are perceived.
 The most common symptom people with Wallenberg syndrome have is dysphagia, or difficulty swallowing.
-This can become very serious if it affects how much nutrition you are getting.
+This can become very serious if it affects how much nutrition you’re getting.
 Other symptoms include:

 - a decrease in sweating

 - difficulty walking

 - difficulty maintaining balance

 Sometimes, people with Wallenberg syndrome experience paralysis or numbness on one side of the body.
 This can occur in the limbs, in the face, or even in a small area like the tongue.
 You can also experience a difference in how hot or cold something is on one side of the body.
 Some people will walk at a slant or report that everything around them seems tilted or off balance.

 The syndrome can also cause bradycardia, or a slow heart rate, and low or high blood pressure.
 Discuss any symptoms you have with your doctor.
 Every bit of information can help them make a diagnosis.